 The main responsibilities/functions of the Compliance Function for the prevention of corruption are:

-to oversee the design and implementation of the management system for the prevention of corruption;
+to oversee the design and implementation of the anti-bribery management system;

-to provide advice and guidance to staff (meaning employees at all levels and those entrusted with collaborative assignments, including internships and traineeships) on the management system for corruption prevention and corruption issues;
+to provide advice and guidance to staff (meaning employees at all levels and those entrusted with collaborative assignments, including internships and traineeships) on the anti-bribery management system and corruption issues;

-to ensure that the management system for the prevention of corruption complies with the requirements of UNI ISO 37001;
+to ensure that the anti-bribery management system complies with the requirements of UNI ISO 37001;

-to report on the functioning of the management system for the prevention of corruption to the Board of Directors and to the top management in the appropriate manner.
+to report on the functioning of the anti-bribery management system to the Board of Directors and to the top management in the appropriate manner.

 The top management of the Hera Group is personally committed to respecting the model for the prevention of corruption, including through the carrying out of awareness-raising and dissemination of the principles of the rules aimed at preventing corrupt acts at its facilities.